whittlem/pycryptobot/docs/TelegramBotSetup.md

 1, install requirements (python3 -m pip install -r requirements.txt -U), if this is a new install/setup then you have probably already done this so can be skipped

-2, add "enable_telegram_bot_control" : 1 to config file
+2, add "telegrambotcontrol" : 1 to config file

 3, add "user_id":  "xxxxxx" to telegram section of config (this is your telegram userid message @myidbot if unsure)